MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-estimates-templates.md

 ### Template and tasks

-The following template and underlying tasks are used to synchronize project expense estimates from Project Service Automation to Finance and Operations:
+The following template and underlying tasks are used to synchronize project expense estimates from Project Service Automation to Finance:

 - **Name of the template in Data integration:** Project expense estimates (PSA to Fin and Ops)
 - **Name of the tasks in the project:**